 A core component to treating (and ultimately minimizing) injuries is to Mobilize and Stabilize.

-Yes, those are two ends of the spectrum, but there is a reason.
+Yes, those seem like opposing things, but there is a good reason.
 Some areas of our bodies need movement, but because of our postures, positions, and habits we maintain on a daily basis, we do not have the movement required in those areas.
 These areas need mobilized.
 Some areas of our bodies need control and stability, especially as we increase the volume of work we are doing.
 These areas need to be stabilized.

 Why Mobility Matters